shyrodgau/imbraw2dng/README.md

 If you can not install it locally, you can use it from the network like [my github pages](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html) or at [imback.eu](https://imback.eu/home/im-back-raw-dng-converter-ib35/) but the image data will stay in your browser!

+The github repository itself can be found [here](https://github.com/shyrodgau/imbraw2dng).

 **Usage:**

 You can drop all files from the I'm back into the blue field.
 It will then copy all non-RAW files exactly and convert the RAW files to DNG, replacing the `.raw`/`.RAW` file extension with `.dng` to the name.
 When you use the `Choose Files` button, you can select RAW files directly.